hashicorp/consul/website/source/docs/guides/agent-encryption.html.md

   "verify_server_hostname": true,
   "ca_file": "consul-agent-ca.pem",
   "cert_file": "consul-server-dc1-0.pem",
-  "key_file": "agent-consul-ca.pem"
+  "key_file": "consul-server-dc1-0-key.pem"
 }
 ```

-Note, for clients, the default `cert_file` is `consul-client-dc1-0.pem`.
+Note, for clients, the default `cert_file` and `key_file` will be named according to their cluster for.
+For example, `consul-client-dc1-0.pem`.

 The `verify_outgoing` parameter enables agents to verify the authenticity of Consul servers for outgoing connections.
 The `verify_server_hostname` parameter requires outgoing connections to perform hostname verification and is critically important to prevent compromised client agents from becoming servers and revealing all state to the attacker.
 Finally, the `verify_incoming` parameter enables the servers to verify the authenticity of all incoming connections.